What is a will in Australia?

 To be considered valid in Australia, a will must meet specific legal requirements.
 These are designed to protect your intentions and prevent disputes among your family members.
 A simple will can be created through various methods, from online services to traditional legal professionals, but each approach carries different levels of certainty.

-The importance of a will becomes clear when you consider what happens without one.
+The impact of not having a will often becomes clearer when people consider what happens in its absence.
 If you die without a valid will, your estate will be distributed according to intestacy laws, which may not reflect your personal wishes.
 This can lead to family disagreements, delayed settlement of your affairs, and uncertainty about who manages your estate.

 Many people begin estate planning with a simple will as the foundation, then add other documents like powers of attorney or trusts as their circumstances become more complex.
-Whether you choose a last will and testament prepared by a lawyer or use a DIY template, the key is ensuring it meets all formal requirements.
+Whether a will is prepared by a lawyer or made from a template, it generally needs to meet all formal requirements to be valid.

 Key points